< Back to Previous

 We read the name on the outside of the gate near where we are parked and it is Porta San Pietro, about seven o’clock in our map’s orientation.
 The best lodgings inside the walls are more at one o’clock, so we will have to drive around.

-It is quite thrilling to circle something so old and alive, the road occasionally meandering from the perimeter of the clock and then dramatically returning.
+It is quite thrilling to circle something so old and alive, the road occasionally meandering from the perimeter of the clock and then returning.
 We keep our compass and seamlessly go through Porta Santa Maria.
 A sign on the gate there marks a tourist office, and the building appears right before our eyes as we drive onto the pavement.
 We are now inside the wall.
-There is no organized parking anywhere but, n Italian fashion, we make a space amidst other zigzag venicles, some with three wheels.
+There is no organized parking anywhere but, in Italian fashion, we make a space amidst other zigzag vehicles, some with three wheels.
 The car will sit there unticketed for the next hour and a half, though it will always be at risk, as we see gendarmes on their bikes, leisurely notching prey, just not at the tourist office.

 Four women inside are helping visitors in many languages.
 From our college-age girl, articulate in English, we learn first that almost everything in town is booked, not only for today but through the month.
 Then, seeing tourists queued up on computers at desks, I ask about wireless and am told there is none in this place.
 I ask again to make sure, and she double-checks with another woman who shakes her head.
 So email will have to wait yet a little bit longer.
 If we want to use their computers, she points to the sign, it is 7.5 euros per hour.
 But my trip journal and all my email addresses are on my laptop.

-Lindy lists our hotel preferences, a location inside the wall and having wireless being priorities, and the girl offers to call to check availability, just in case there is a cancellation.
 Our early optimism while summoning our courage to flee Il Coppo is slowly becoming pie in the sky.
 She goes through Rick Steves’ entire list plus many more not in his book but on an A list of her own; then she rings her entire B list and C list.
 None of these are anywhere in Rick Steves’ universe.
 They are all fully booked too.
 Forget wireless, forget a kitchen; we just need a place to put our stuff and sleep.
 She then dispatches Lindy to check out the nearby hostel, which cannot be phoned for reservations.
-Meanwhile she turns to the next page and continues on her D list, the last, where she comes up with L’arancio, about twenty minutes walk outside the walls, not very upscale and favored mostly by German tourists (as confirmed later by the big ZIMMER sign outside), but probabaly clean.
+Meanwhile she turns to the next page and continues on her D list, the last, where she comes up with L’arancio, about twenty minutes walk outside.
+We let her tentatively book a double for two nights.
+It is not very upscale and favored mostly by German tourists (as confirmed later by the big ZIMMER sign outside), but probably clean.

-With no other options we let her tentatively book a double for two nights and then set out to evaluate it.
+With no other options we head there.
 Once outside the walls and on ordinary commercial streets, we find the establishment fairly quickly.
 In fact, the owner or manager is standing outside, waiting for us to arrive.
 A little bulldog, he is gesturing to the entry of an alley that looks far too small for a car, so Lindy turns into the one just after it.
 He immediately begins waving and pointing, the upshot of which is that she has to back out.
 Then it takes a while for us to realize he wants her to go all the way back down the street, turn around, and pick the precisely only angle that could get her into his alley—maybe.
-We have to take that on faith; i.e., he wouldn’t be standing there if it were physically impossible and he also wouldn’t be standing there if there wasn’t something to see.
+We have to take that on faith; i.e., he wouldn’t be standing there if it were physically impossible, and he also wouldn’t be standing there if it was easy to see.

 I get out to help direct, the L’arancia guy standing further down the alley and me right in front of the car, walking a step at a time as she moves at the same rate.
 It is excruciating to watch, especially a rental car.
 There is literally less than an inch on either side of the painted exterior of our tiny Renault.
 Virtually no American driver would be asked to navigate down such an alley.
 She edges her way, a foot or so at a time.
 Twice the manager throws up his hands for her to stop—he suddenly has to flip in the side-view mirrors, first the right and then the left, just in time to avoid contact with brick.